isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-30-post-Stories from the Stacks.md

 Several items in the exhibition are rare editions of the earliest publications printed in Singapore.
 Interestingly, Singapore’s publishing history is closely intertwined with the proselytising activities of early Christian missionaries in the region.
 The earliest English, Chinese and Malay titles in the National Library are all outputs of printing presses in Singapore that were run by Protestant missions in the early years of the 19th century.

 <img style="width: 450px; height: 300px;"
-src="/images/vol-11-issue-4/Stories%20stack%20exhibition/a2.png">
+src="/images/vol-11-issue-4/Stories%20stack%20exhibition/a1.png">
-<div style="background-color: white;">In 1841 watercolour painting of the library floor plan at the Singapore Institution (later renamed as Raffles Institution) by J. A. Marsh.
-Singapore’s first library officially opened in 1837 as part of the school. <i>© The British Library Board, WD 2970.</i></div>
+<div style="background-color: white;">A steam-powered lithographic printing machine, 1870. <i>fotolibra.</i></div>

 Christian missionaries followed the footsteps of Raffles and started work in Singapore soon after it was founded.
 The Reverend Samuel Milton of the London Missionary Society (LMS) came to Singapore from Malacca in October 1819 to start a station on the island.
 In 1822, fellow missionary Claudius Henry Thomsen arrived in Singapore and brought with him a printing press and a few workers.
 The following year, the first printing press in Singapore, the Mission Press, came into operation.[^4] Thomsen learnt Malay from the accomplished Muslim scholar, Abdullah bin Abdul Kadir (better known as Munshi Abdullah) and collaborated with the latter in the translation and publication of Christian gospels and literature into Malay.[^5]

 The printing and distribution of Christian literature was a major part of missionary work, besides preaching and establishing schools.
 Religious scripture, tracts, periodicals and fiction were published in Malay and Chinese in order to proselytise to the local communities as well as to those in the surrounding regions.
-On display at the exhibition are two significant publications: a Malay translation of the *Sermon on the Mount* – based on the Gospel of Matthew – published in 1829 (see page 96), and a gospel tract in Chinese titled *The Perfect Man’s Model (全人矩矱)*, written by the German missionary Karl Friedrich August Gützlaff and printed in 1836 (see page 92).
+On display at the exhibition are two significant publications: a Malay translation of the [*Sermon on the Mount*](https://biblioasia.nlb.gov.sg/vol-11/issue-4/jan-mar-2016/christian-sermon-malay-claudius-henry-thomsen) – based on the Gospel of Matthew – published in 1829 (see page 96), and a gospel tract in Chinese titled [*The Perfect Man’s Model (全人矩矱)*](https://biblioasia.nlb.gov.sg/vol-11/issue-4/jan-mar-2016/gospel-chinese-karl-friedrich-august-gutzlaff), written by the German missionary Karl Friedrich August Gützlaff and printed in 1836 (see page 92).

 The Mission Press’s publishing output was prolific – close to one million copies of religious and secular publications in Chinese, Malay and other languages were printed in Penang, Malacca, Singapore and Batavia between 1815 and 1846.[^6] Southeast Asia, however, was just a pit stop en route to a much larger prize – the missionaries’ ultimate aim was to spread Christianity in China.